joshuadavidthomas/dashtext/README.md

 # DashText

-A cross-platform text editor for capturing drafts, inspired by [Drafts](https://getdrafts.com/).
+A text editor for quick capture, inspired by [Drafts](https://getdrafts.com/).

 ## About